metaplex-foundation/docs/docs/01-programs/02-candy-machine/10-available-guards/08-mint-limit.md

 ## Mint Settings

-The TODO guard contains the following Mint Settings:
+The Mint Limit guard contains the following Mint Settings:

-- **TODO**: TODO.
+- **ID**: A unique identifier for this guard.

 Note that, if you’re planning on constructing instructions without the help of our SDKs, you will need to provide these Mint Settings and more as a combination of instruction arguments and remaining accounts.
 See the [Candy Guard’s program documentation](https://github.com/metaplex-foundation/mpl-candy-machine/tree/main/programs/candy-guard#mintlimit) for more details.